aboria/Aboria/README.md

 <a name="create">Creating New Particles</a>
 -------------------------------------------

 The main particles data-structure, or container, is called `Particles`.
-It takes one template arguement, which is the type of the data package given to each particle.
+It takes one template argument, which is the type of the data package given to each particle.
 This type is restricted to being a tuple.
 So, for example, the following creates a set of particles which each have (along with the standard variables such as position, id etc) a data package consisting one `double` variable.

 ```Cpp
 using namespace Aboria;